Tiger Woods: Career achievements

 Woods has won 82 official PGA Tour events, including 15 majors.
 He is 14–1 when going into the final round of a major with at least a share of the lead.
 Multiple golf experts have heralded Woods as "the greatest closer in history".
 He has the lowest career scoring average and the largest career earnings of any player in PGA Tour history.

 Woods's victory at the 2013 Players Championship also marked a win in his 300th PGA Tour start.
 He also won golf tournaments in his 100th (in 2000) and 200th (in 2006) tour starts.

 Woods has spent the most consecutive and cumulative weeks atop the world rankings.
-He is one of five players (along with Gene Sarazen, Ben Hogan, Gary Player, and Jack Nicklaus) to have won all four major championships in his career, known as the Career Grand Slam, and was the youngest to do so.
+He is one of six players (along with Gene Sarazen, Ben Hogan, Gary Player, Jack Nicklaus, and Rory McIlroy) to have won all four major championships in his career, known as the Career Grand Slam, and was the youngest to do so.
 Woods is the only player to have consecutively won all four major championships open to professionals, accomplishing the feat in the 2000–2001 seasons.